SINTEF/rewts/README.md

 ## Description

 Time-series modeling in process industries faces the challenge of dealing with complex, multi-faceted, and evolving data characteristics.
 Conventional single model approaches often struggle to capture the interplay of diverse dynamics, resulting in suboptimal forecasts.
 Addressing this, we introduce the Recency-Weighted Temporally-Segmented (ReWTS, pronounced 'roots') ensemble model, a novel chunk-based approach for multi-step forecasting.
-The key characteristics of the ReWTS model are twofold: 1) It facilitates specialization of models into different dynamics by segmenting the training data into `chunks' of data and training one model per chunk.
+The key characteristics of the ReWTS model are twofold: 1) It facilitates specialization of models into different dynamics by segmenting the training data into \`chunks' of data and training one model per chunk.
 2) During inference, an optimization procedure assesses each model on the recent past to select the active models, such that the appropriate mixture of previously learned dynamics can be recalled to forecast the future.

 ![Conceptual Illustration of the Chunk Ensemble Model](figures/chunk_ensemble_conceptual_illustration.jpg)

-[comment]: # (TODO: Insert link to paper when published)

 ## Table of Contents